 After completing his internship, Dr. Shepley worked in private practice for a short time in Wyoming, Ontario, then moved to Hafford, Saskatchewan to become the Medical Superintendent of the United Church Hospital.
 He held this position from 1935 to 1938.

 In 1938, the couple moved to Chatham and opened a medical practice together.
 According to the 1941 Shepherds City of Chatham Business Directory Dr. Ledson and Dr. Jean M. Shepleys office’s were located at 190 Wellington Street.
 Dr. Ledson Shepley was a District Councillor for the Ontario Medical Association and he was a member of the O.M.A.
 Board of Directors for 4 years.
-Dr. Shepley was a member of the Kiwanis Club of Chatham and sat on the Chatham Board of Education for 4 years.
+He served as the President of the Kent County Medical Society in 1951.
+Dr. Shepley was a member of the Kiwanis Club of Chatham and he sat on the Chatham Board of Education for 4 years.
 He was a member of the United Church and was a 32nd Degree Mason.

 Dr. Shepley died on the 8th of March, 1979.
 At the time of his death he resided at 601 Victoria Ave., in Chatham.
 His wife, Dr. Jean Shepley died on the 24th of July, 1991.
 Dr. and Dr. Shepley are buried at Evergreen Cemetery in Blenheim.

 *His son, Donald became a physician but he did not practice medicine in Kent County.
 Dr. Donald Joseph Shepley died in Huntsville, Ontario on the 4th of April, 2018.